cornell-ece2400/ece2400-docs/docs/ece2400-sec1-linux.md

     % cd ${HOME}/ece2400/sec1
     % git commit -m "add some colors"

+Let's now use `echo` and the `>>` command output redirection operator to add `cyan` to the end of our `cool-colors.txt` file.
+We can then view our changes from the command line using `cat`, and use `git status` and then `git commit` to try and commit our changes.

+    :::bash
+    % cd ${HOME}/ece2400/sec1
+    % echo "cyan" >> cool-colors.txt
+    % cat cool-colors.txt
+    % git status
+    % git commit -m "add cyan"

+Git will report that there are no changes added to the commit.
+So even though Git is tracking `cool-colors.txt` and knows it has changed, we still must explicitly add the files we want to commit.
+You definitely want to avoid using something like `git add .` to add all files, since this will inevitably end up adding files that you don't really want to commit.
+There is a short cut which uses the `-u` command line option with the `git add` command.
+This command line option tells Git to add any file which has changed and was previously added to the repository.

+    :::bash
+    % cd ${HOME}/ece2400/sec1
+    % git status
+    % git add -u
+    % git status
+    % git commit -m "add cyan"

+Now the changes are committed.
+You can use `git log` to see a log of the commits in your local repository.

+    :::bash
+    % cd ${HOME}/ece2400/sec1
+    % git log

 !!! note "To-Do On Your Own"

-    Try adding `cyan` to the `cool-colors.txt` file you created earlier using either Micro or Geany.
-Save the file and then view your changes from the command line using `cat`.
+    Try adding `maroon` to the `warm-colors.txt` file you created earlier using either Micro or Geany.
+View your changes from the command line using `cat`.
 Then use `git status`, `git add`, and `git commit` to add these changes to local repository.

 ### 4.3.
 Pushing Files to GitHub